Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 Previous meals have impacts on the choice of the next meal.
 On one hand, I may get bored with previous meals (diminishing marginal return).
-On the other hand, I may be reluctant or constrained to change meals.
-Therefore, I create a `days_since_last_meal` variable, measuring the difference in `date` between two meals with the same `food_class`.
+On the other hand, I may be reluctant or constrained to change life and food patterns.
+Therefore, I create a `days_since_last_meal` variable, measuring the difference in `date` between a meal and the last meal with the same `food_class`.

 Here is the data after all processing: